ZephrFish/AttackDeploy/README.md

 ## Work In Progress
 Scripts for deploying new pentesting VPS, makes all folders, adds repos, tooling, users, wordlists & updates system ready to run whatever you want.

+#### Note
+This requuires that you run the scripting as root, also if you want to install docker this also requires root.
+Enjoy!

 ## Plans

 - Include Fully Automated SSL Setup